 Mary Vermillion is the author of three lesbian mystery novels—all set in Iowa and all featuring the plucky and neurotic radio personality, Mara Gilgannon.
-Mary's third novel, Seminal Murder (Regal Crest 2012) features a murder in a sperm bank, and explores the differences between lesbians who want to parent and lesbians who don't.
+Mary's third novel, Seminal Murder features a murder in a sperm bank, and explores the differences between lesbians who want to parent and lesbians who don't.
 Her first novel, Death by Discount, a finalist for two Lambda awards, portrays Walmart's impact on small-town America.
 Her second, Murder by Mascot, provides a darkly comic look at homophobia and sexual violence in the world of Division I basketball.
-Vermillion is a Professor of English at Mount Mercy University.
-She lives in Iowa City with her partner, two cats, and three guinea pigs.
+She and her husband, Benjamin Thiel, just finished writing a dual memoir about his gender transition.
+Mary is a Professor of English at Mount Mercy University.
+She and Ben live in Iowa City with their two cats and four guinea pigs.

-Seminal Murder has been granted The Rainbow Reader Special Award for Ballsiest Use of Semen as a Main Character in Lesbian Fiction.
+Seminal Murder was granted The Rainbow Reader Special Award for Ballsiest Use of Semen as a Main Character in Lesbian Fiction.

 When Dr. Grace Everest is murdered in her own sperm bank, Mara Gilgannon attempts to find the killer and to protect a beloved ex who is desperately seeking motherhood.
 So what if Mara herself has 858 reasons (and counting) never to have children?
 She didn't let that stop her when she and Grace launched a radio series on artificial insemination.
 And she won't let anyone stop her from completing the series and discovering the truth about her friend's murder.
 Not the thief who trashes her office.
 Not her flamboyant housemate who invites a top suspect to crash with them.
 Not the 15-year-old who wants Mara to help find her donor dad.
 And especially not conservative Christian activist Reverend Leo Spires.
 As he heightens his campaign against the radio station where Mara works and the sperm bank where the murder occurred, Mara discovers a new mystery at the bank itself—an unusually low pregnancy rate for lesbians.